filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/ipc-agent/index.md

 make build
 ```

-This builds the binary of the IPC agent in the `./bin` folder of your repo.
+This builds the binary of the IPC agent in the `./bin` folder of your repository.
 If you want to make the command available everywhere, add this folder to the binary `PATH` of your system.
 To see if the installation was successfully you can run the following command:

 ```shell
 ./bin/ipc-agent --help